SarveshSoni09/everything-data-engineering/2_SQL/Part6.md

-# Advanced SQL Implementations 2
+# Intermediate SQL Implementations 2

 Most SQL functions are specific to certain data types, but using a particular function will often convert the data to the appropriate type.
 Functions like `LEFT`, `RIGHT`, and `TRIM` are used to select certain elements of strings, but they can also be applied to numbers or dates, treating them as strings for the purpose of the function.